 Now that they had some southern land, the Algonquins began to grow a little corn and beans, but they were really too far north for successful farming, and they got most of their corn and beans by trading with the Iroquois or with the French.

-By 1629, the Iroquois had trapped all the beaver in their own land (modern New York State) and wanted to expand their hunting land to the north, into their old land in Canada, where the Algonquins lived now.
-The Iroquois got steel weapons from their Dutch trading partners and attacked the Algonquins, and because the French leader Richelieu was busy with the Thirty Years’ War, the Iroquois won.
+By 1629, the Iroquois had trapped all the beaver in their own land (modern New York State).
+So they wanted to expand their hunting land to the north.
+That meant moving into their old land in Canada, where the Algonquins lived now.
+The Iroquois got steel weapons from their Dutch trading partners and attacked the Algonquins.
+Because the French leader Richelieu was busy with the Thirty Years’ War, and didn’t help the Algonquin, the Iroquois won.
 The Algonquins lost all their southern land back to the Iroquois.

-In 1632, Richelieu finally sold guns to the Algonquins, to try to help them get back the land from the Iroquois, but there were not enough guns and the guns were not good enough.
+In 1632, Richelieu finally did sell guns to the Algonquins, to try to help them get back the land from the Iroquois.
+But there were not enough guns and the guns were not good enough.
 At the same time, French Jesuits began to convert people to Catholicism.
 Newly Christian Algonquin people got in fights with their leader, Tessouat, who stuck with Algonquin traditional religion.
 That also weakened the Algonquin.
 Many Algonquins died of smallpox in 1634.

 By 1650 the Iroquois had gotten much stronger than the Algonquin, and the French queen Anne was not helping the Algonquin anymore.
 The few survivors were scattered in small, weak groups.

-In 1667 Queen Anne’s son Louis XIV finally fought off the Iroquois, and the Algonquin were able to trade furs again, but there were only about 2000 of them left.
-Another epidemic in 1676 and 1679 killed off most of them.
+In 1667 Queen Anne’s son Louis XIV finally sent guns and soldiers to fight off the Iroquois.
+Now the Algonquin were able to trade furs again, but there were only about 2000 of them left.
+Another epidemic in 1676 and 1679 killed off even more of them.
 With peace, their numbers slowly increased again.

 In 1760, when the British conquered Quebec, the Algonquins gave up their alliance with Louis’s great-grandson, Louis XV, and became allies of the British instead.
 Because they were allied with the British, Algonquin warriors fought on the British side in the American Revolutionary War.

-Canadian-European people forced many Algonquin children into government-run boarding schools where they were forced to speak English and often abused.
+Canadian-European people forced many Algonquin children into government-run boarding schools where the teachers forced children to speak English and often abused them.
 Today most Algonquin people still live on what’s left of their original land, near Quebec in Canada.
-Many still speak Algonquin, though with a lot of words borrowed from Cree.
+Many still speak Algonquin, with a lot of words borrowed from Cree.
 Many still gather wild rice.
 But as a result of colonialist abuse, they’re mostly not very well off now.